axelvag/Simulator_temperature/README.md

 The value at the top left is the heat on the square where the mouse is placed.

+And the ones at the bottom left are the x and y coordinates of the mouse.

 # GrAPiC

 ## Starting